primaza/primaza/docs/book/src/entities/servicecatalog.md

 ## Specification

 The definition of a ServiceCatalog can be obtained directly from our [ServiceCatalog CRD](https://github.com/primaza/primaza/blob/main/config/crd/bases/primaza.io_servicecatalogs.yaml).
-The specification contains a list of `ServiceCatalogService`.
+The specification contains a list of `services` and `claimedByLabels`.

-The ServiceCatalogService contains the following fields:
+The `services` contains the following fields:

 - `name`: Name defines the name of the known service
 - `serviceClassIdentity`: A set of key/value pairs that identify the service class.